-US’ Blinken condemns Hong Kong authorities over bounties for activists
+US’s Blinken condemns Hong Kong authorities over bounties for activists

 In April, Hong Kong authorities announced bounties for information leading to the arrest of eight other overseas-based Hong Kong activists, including former lawmaker Ted Hui.

-Siu said on X she would “never be silenced” and “never back down.”
+Siu said on X she would “never be silenced” and would “never back down”.

-Hui said her advocacy for democracy and freedom “has not and will not stop,” while Cheng described the charges against him as an “honour.”
+Hui said her advocacy for democracy and freedom “has not and will not stop”, while Cheng described the charges against him as an “honour”.

-Amnesty International said on Thursday that the bounties were “confirmation that the Hong Kong authorities’ systematic dismantling of human rights has officially gone global.”
+Amnesty International said on Thursday that the bounties were “confirmation that the Hong Kong authorities’ systematic dismantling of human rights has officially gone global”.

-China’s foreign ministry on Friday hit back at criticism of the bounties, accusing Western governments of revealing their “malicious intentions in messing up Hong Kong.”
+China’s Ministry of Foreign Affairs on Friday hit back at criticism of the bounties, accusing Western governments of revealing their “malicious intentions in messing up Hong Kong”.

-About 300 people have been arrested under Hong Kong’s national security law, which has drastically curtailed rights and freedoms that are supposed to distinguish the city from the Chinese mainland under an arrangement known as “one country, two systems.”
+About 300 people have been arrested under Hong Kong’s national security law, which has drastically curtailed rights and freedoms that are supposed to distinguish the city from the Chinese mainland under an arrangement known as “one country, two systems”.

 Those arrested include Hong Kong media tycoon Jimmy Lai, the founder of the defunct Apple Daily newspaper, who is set to go on trial from Monday on charges of colluding with foreign forces.